b-jayesh9/InvestCloudAssignments/README.md

 ## Key Features

-*   **Hybrid Architecture:** Uses the best tool for the job—Polars for speed and PySpark for scale.
+*   **Hybrid Architecture:** Uses the best tool for the job: Polars for speed and PySpark for scale.
 *   **Massively Parallel:** Processes multiple large CSV files simultaneously using all available CPU cores.
 *   **Scalable by Design:** Handles datasets much larger than system memory thanks to Spark's out-of-core processing.
 *   **Containerized & Portable:** Includes a `Dockerfile` for easy, dependency-free execution in any environment.